ESRTS/OptimalTaskPhasing/README.md

 The results can be replecated with smaller platforms as well, at the cost of longer runtime.
 For the virtual machine, a configuration of 5 CPUs and 10 GB RAM offers a good tradeoff.
+Expected runtimes of experiments with the virtual machine are reported [below](#reproducing-experiments).

 ## Setup and Installation

-The artifact can be used in two ways: (1) Using the pre-installed virtual machine image.
-Using the virtual machine image is the recommended approach.
-(2) Manual installation on Linux or OSX (Windows not tested).
+The artifact can be used in two ways: (1) Using the pre-installed virtual machine image (recommended approach).
+(2) Manual installation on Linux or OSX
+(Windows not tested).\
 The setup for both cases is described below.

 ### Using the Virtual Machine Image

 A virtual machine image based on Ubuntu 24.10 is provided at the link: [VM download link]()

+The VM image was tested with Virtual Box Version 7.1.6 r167084 (Qt6.5.3).
+A description on how to import the image can be found [here](https://www.osboxes.org/guide/).

-The VM is based on an image obtained from [osboxes.org](www.osboxes.org).
+The VM is based on an image obtained from [osboxes.org](www.osboxes.org).\
+VirtualBox Guest Additions are installed.

 * **User:** osboxes.org
 * **Password:** osboxes.org